 “Remember, you aren’t after a one-time connection.”

 Also consider your own networking style.
 “Look for events that allow you to connect in ways that suit you,” Lewis advises.
 Do you like to talk freely in an open setting?
 Or do you prefer connecting with others while doing something fun together?
 Nowadays, many events have evolved from the standard meet-and-greet to include more engagement elements.
-For instance, The Mag Mixer: LET'S GET FIT, taking place in September, will offer networking opportunities through a range of fitness activities.
+For instance, The Mag Mixer: LET'S GET FIT, taking place from 22 September to 3 November, will offer networking opportunities through a range of fitness activities.
 “Structured activities provide a valid and easy reason for approaching new people,” she says.
 “Experiment with different options and find what works for you.”

 The Right Intentions